 The Address Size field specifies the size of the addresses used in the RDM List field.
 If the Address Size field is zero, all addresses in the RDM List elements are short addresses.
 If the Address Size field is one, all addresses are extended addresses.

 The RDM List Length field indicates the number of elements in the RDM List field, each of which is formatted as per Figure 7-106n.
-This is the number of participating ERDEVs selected by the RDM IE, and, when the SIU field is one, the number of slots assigned by the RDM IE.
+This is the number of participating ERDEVs selected by the RDM IE, and, when the SIU field is one, the number of slots assigned by the RDM IE. It is allowed for RDM List to have multiple RDM List elements having the same ranging slot index but with different addresses.
+It means concurrent transmission from different ranging devices may happen within a slot.
+If the concurrent transmissions happen, a ranging device should be either transmitting to or receiving from a single device in the designated ranging slot.

+The codes that may be used for concurrent transmissions in the single slot are restricted, and the particular code assignments for slots of each channels also follow Table 15-6 and Table 15-7.
+If there are multiple RDM List elements having the same ranging slot index but with the different addresses in a RDM List, code index for each address is assigned at its increasing order at RDM List.
+For example, in channel 9, initiator at first RDM List element is assigned with code index 3, while responder at second RDM List element is assigned with code index 4, etc. It implies that maximum number of concurrent transmissions in the single slot is bounded with the number of codes indexes in the channel.

 Figure 7-106n—RDM List element format